Man injured in hunting incident in Truro

 TRURO – A man was injured after reportedly falling out of a hunting blind in Truro around 5:15 PM Wendesday.
 The incident happened in a remote, heavily wooded area off Lombard Hollow Road as darkness fell.
-Firefighters had to use reach the victim by off road vehicles and bring him out to the ambulance.
-The victim was then taken to Cape Cod Hospital with unknown injuries.
+Firefighters had to use reach the victim by off road vehicles and it took some time to get him out of the woods to the ambulance.
+He was then taken to Cape Cod Hospital with unknown injuries.
 Further details were not immediately available.

 Man injured in hunting incident in Truro